 There are a lot of misunderstandings about insurance floating around.
-Read on for answers to the most pervasive myths.
+Read on for answers to the most pervasive insurance myths.

 Myth: Your insurance premium shrinks as your vehicle gets older.